Key Takeaways

 - Indexed annuities guarantee a minimum interest rate and you don’t lose money even if the market underperforms.

-- The issuing insurance company can cap your gains to protect itself from losses.
+- The issuing insurance company will cap or limit your gains relative to the underlying index.

 What Is a Fixed Index Annuity?